IgnacioTejeraPicossi/AI-self-aware-agent/README.md

 2. Create a new API key
 3. Copy the key and add it to your `.env` file
 4. Note: Check your usage at https://ai.google.dev/usage

+### DeepSeek API Key
+1. Visit the DeepSeek Platform and log in or create an account
+2. Go to "API Keys" in the sidebar
+3. Click "Create new API Key", optionally name it, and generate a token
+4. Copy it immediately—you won't be able to view it again
+5. Add it to your `.env` file as DEEPSEEK_API_KEY

+### Qwen 2.5 API Key (Alibaba Cloud)
+1. Log in to Alibaba Cloud and ensure your account has Model Studio enabled
+2. Navigate to Model Studio → API Keys (under "AccessKey" or security settings)
+3. Generate the key-pair and note them down
+4. Add it to your `.env` file as DASHSCOPE_API_KEY

 ## Usage